The Washington Post suspends reporter David Weigel over sexist retweet - KESQ

 By Oliver Darcy, CNN Business

-The Washington Post has suspended reporter David Weigel without pay for retweeting a sexist joke, a person familiar with the matter told CNN on Monday.
+The Washington Post has suspended reporter David Weigel for one month without pay for retweeting a sexist joke, two people familiar with the matter told CNN on Monday.

-Weigel did not respond to a request for comment, but an out-of-office email said that he would return on July 5.
+Weigel did not respond to a request for comment, but an out-of-office reply from his Post email address said that he would return to work on July 5.
+Weigel apologized publicly last week for the retweet, saying he “did not mean to cause any harm.”

 A spokesperson for The Post declined to comment, citing a need for privacy regarding personnel matters.